Old News: Disposable Diapers are Expensive

 For more details about what to ask a seller of used diapers and what to look for when you get to see them in person, check out the Cloth Diapers for Beginners Guide to Used Cloth Diapers here.

 But Aren’t they Dirty?
 How to I Sanitise them?

 It’s understandable to be worried about dirt and bacteria on used diapers, after all they are going to be put on the most intimate area of the most delicate and vulnerable person you’re responsible for.
-But take heart; used diapers ate commonplace in the diaper community and they can easily be sanitised to be even better than new in some cases.
+But take heart; used diapers are commonplace in the diaper community and can easily be sanitised to be even better than new in some cases.